Why Are RV Park Rates So High?

 • Taxes

-• Water and electric within the park or possibly solar panels
+• Water and electricity within the park or possibly solar panels

 • And most important, paid employees and rangers

-Visitor rates are not merely an average of those that visit a park occasionally but those that use the campground, amenities of the park, rent a kayak or visit for special events.
-Dependent upon a park’s location, it must budget and plan knowing when it will be at full capacity during the year.
+Visitor rates are not merely an average of those who visit a park occasionally but also of those who use the campground and park amenities, rent a kayak or visit for special events.
+Depending on a park’s location, it must budget and plan knowing when it will be at full capacity during the year.

 Are Discounts Available at RV Campgrounds?